-For information on configuring log4j, see Configuring Logging Using Cassandra Log4j Appender.
+For information on configuring log4j, see Cassandra Log4j appender solutions.

-Before starting this demo, be sure that you have started DataStax Enterprise and Solr on a single node.
-See Starting DSE and DSE Search.
+Before starting this demo, be sure that you have started DSE Search/Solr on a single node.

 Open a shell window or tab and make the log_search directory your current directory.
 The location of the demo directory depends on your platform: